 Our collections volunteers work in a variety of tasks including preparation and identification of specimens, cataloging, outreach activities, and moving and organizing specimens.
 You will work independently or in small groups of other volunteers to complete projects as assigned by curators, collections managers, and collections assistants.
 You will learn proper specimen handling and labeling, identification and electronic databasing.

 Biology, mammalogy, and/or ornithology experiences helpful, Solid attention to detail, experience handling specimens, fine motor skills, ability to follow instructions and to ask for clarification when necessary, must be able to read small print, ability to handle small specimens safely, some projects may require advanced computer skills, must be able to climb ladders and sit or stand for extended periods of time, patience and pleasant disposition.

-Extensive on the job training will be provided by the curator, collections manager, collections staff, and experienced and trained volunteers.
+Extensive on-the-job training will be provided by the zoology collections staff

 Minimum Age Requirement

 Available to individual applicants 18 years of age or older.

 Please complete the Adult Application.
 If you have any questions, please call 303.370.6490.